Last updated on February 20, 2025

 Explosion of Riches | Illustration by Chris Seaman

 Cha-ching!
 Do you hear that?
 That’s the sound of extra money in your pocket!
-It’s 2023, so I don’t know why you’re carrying loose change, but at least you saved some money on your latest Magic purchases.
+I don’t know why you’re carrying loose change, but at least you saved some money on your latest Magic purchases.

 Do you have any budget-friendly deckbuilding tips that weren’t covered here?
 Do you have any “next best cards” that you want to highlight?
 If so let me know in the comments below, or over in Draftsim's official Discord.